 Map Out Your Game Plan

-When meal planning, it’s crucial to look at your schedule before setting up your meal plan schedule.
+When creating healthy plans for eating, it’s crucial to look at your schedule before setting up your meal plan schedule.

 You need to know which nights you’ll be busy, working late, or out for most of the day.